erico-cavalcanti/erico-cavalcanti/README.md

 ---
 ### Who am I?
-- 🔰 From Brazil with an 'S' not a 'Z'!
+- 🔰 From Brazil with a 'S' not a 'Z'!
 - 💍 Married to Carol.
 No kids ~~yet~~.
 - ⚽ Supporter of Ponte Preta.
 - 🏠 Living in a small village in the Brazilian countryside named Cosmópolis (not the movie).